Visual Impairment IconHigh Contrast

 From “A Golden Silence.”
 Used by permission, L. Tom Perry Special Collections, Harold B. Lee Library, Brigham Young University.

 Introductory Note: Published in the Atalanta, a magazine for young girls, “A Golden Silence” contains both colonialist and didactic elements.
 Set in the Indian Rebellion of 1857, when the natives of India rose up against the British East India Company, the story describes the long siege suffered by the inhabitants of a British compound.
-During this time of constant threat of attack from the natives, a young girl must outwit her enemies and save the compound from destruction.
+During this time of constant threat of attack, a young girl must outwit the soldiers and save the compound from destruction.

 Advisory: This story contains ableist slurs.